 Abstract

-We report a rare survival case of accidental hypothermia (core temperature 20°C) with cardiac arrest and an initial rhythm of asystole, in which neurological recovery to the point of verbal communication was achieved after extracorporeal cardiopulmonary resuscitation (ECPR) despite prolonged no-perfusion (≥30 min) and hypoperfusion times (≥117 min), and we review the relevant literature.
+Introduction: We report a rare survival case of accidental hypothermia (core temperature 20 °C) with cardiac arrest and an initial rhythm of asystole, in which neurological recovery to the point of verbal communication was achieved after extracorporeal cardiopulmonary resuscitation (ECPR) despite prolonged no-perfusion ( ≥ 30 min) and hypoperfusion times ( ≥ 117 min), reviewing the relevant literature.

-A 78-year-old woman developed hypothermia while descending a snowy mountain and called emergency services at 13:53.
+Case Presentation: A 78-year-old woman developed hypothermia while descending a snowy mountain and called emergency services at 13:53.
 Rescue was delayed and she was found around 18:00; she was handed over in asystole at 18:30.
 During ambulance transport, the rhythm changed to ventricular fibrillation (VF) and eight defibrillations were delivered.
-She arrived at the emergency department at 19:01 in cardiac arrest with VF; bladder temperature was 20°C, with no evidence of trauma.
+She arrived at the emergency department at 19:01 in cardiac arrest with VF; bladder temperature was 20 °C, with no evidence of trauma.
 Arterial blood gas analysis revealed mixed acidosis.
-Active surface rewarming and high-quality CPR with intubation and mechanical ventilation were initiated.
-Veno-arterial ECMO was established 56 min after ED arrival.
-After rewarming to 35°C, she was defibrillated to sinus rhythm.
+Active surface rewarming and high-quality cardiopulmonary resuscitation (CPR) with intubation and mechanical ventilation were initiated.
+Veno-arterial extracorporeal membrane oxygenation (ECMO) was established 56 min after emergency department (ED) arrival.
+After rewarming to 35 °C, she was defibrillated to sinus rhythm.
 Targeted temperature management was continued for 48 h.
 ECMO was weaned on day 5 (62 h after initiation).
-CT on day 5 showed acute pancreatitis without hypoxic–ischemic brain injury.
+Computed tomography (CT) on day 5 showed acute pancreatitis without hypoxic–ischemic brain injury.
 She was extubated on day 11, discontinued oxygen on day 16, and resumed oral intake on day 17.
-Brain MRI on day 36 demonstrated hypoxic encephalopathy with residual higher brain dysfunction.
+Brain magnetic resonance imaging (MRI) on day 36 demonstrated hypoxic encephalopathy with residual higher brain dysfunction.
 She was discharged on day 151 with a Cerebral Performance Category of 3.

 Keywords